Venus fly traps consume insects such as crickets, flies, worms, ants, and beetles to extract nutrients and boost their health

 Venus fly traps ca not consume human food or larger animals.
 Such foods will harm Venus fly traps and could kill them 🙁

-For more information on Venus fly trap care, read this growing guideOpens in a new tab..
+For more information on Venus fly trap care, read this growing guide.